claranet/spryker-base/DEVEL.md

 ## Build Matrix

-Since we are striving for supporting multiple PHP versions and OS vendors we span a matrix constituted by templates under `./Dockerfiles`.
-This templates are basically shell scripts which getting sourced by the top level files in a well sorted order.
-This permits us to reduce dedundancies and retains consistency across images.
+Since we are striving for supporting multiple PHP versions and OS vendors we span a matrix constituted by the `./Dockerfile`.
+This file is being evaluated as template and a few variables - mostly governing which base image to derive from - are being substituted.

 ## Development and Release Procedure